 Another high speed train journey.
 There has been a big crash further up this same line.
 The lightening from one of the many storms stalled a train on a bridge and the one behind went straight into it.

 Well, I went bonkers with all the seafood and the sushi to start.
-Next I looked at Thai, Indian, Chinese and Malaysian, but opted for amazing huge lamb chops with some equally amazing mushroom risotto.
+Next, I looked at Thai, Indian, Chinese and Malaysian, but opted for amazing huge lamb chops with some equally amazing mushroom risotto.
 I thought I wasn’t doing too badly till I then meandered over to the dessert kitchens.
 (M and Ms are still there).
 Men in big white hats were blow torching teeny crème brulees, creating amazing towers of ice cream and presiding over the most artfully crafted patisserie you have ever seen.
 So I was sunk.
 I went for a walk and a swim to serve penance.
-Tomorrow I am on the plane to Indonesia, so hopefully the food will be nasty and I can start my diet again even if I am inert.
+Tomorrow, I am on the plane to Indonesia, so hopefully the food will be less plentiful and I can start my diet again.